Macy's Store Security Thwarts Violent Smash-and-Grab in San Jose; Bystander Arrested

 She was told to stay back but allegedly refused and, as a police officer attempted to arrest her, Hamed allegedly resisted by swinging an arm at the officer, police said.

-More than $1,000 in stolen items were recovered and the store employee who was injured was treated for minor to moderate injuries by paramedics.
+Over $1,000 of merchandise was recovered.
+The store employee who was injured was treated for minor to moderate injuries by paramedics.

 Hamed was booked into Santa Clara County Jail for resisting arrest by delaying an officer in the scope of his duties, assault on a police officer, and assisting the escape of a person in lawful custody of an officer.

+We are asking for the publics assistance in identifying this group of persons involved in this organized crime and assault of the Macy’s employee.

+Crime tips can be submitted anonymously by using the P3TIPS mobile app, calling the tip line at (408) 947-STOP, or on http://www.svcrimestoppers.org

 © Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.
-Bay City News contributed to this report
+Bay City News Service contributed to this report.